Young Eco Engineers

 for these elements are accumulated to decide on each race days’ Grand Champion.

-The project’s main sponsors are National Grid LNG Grain, BAE Systems, Dephi and IMechE.
+The project’s main sponsors are National Grid LNG Grain, Dephi Technologies and IMechE.
 Other local engineers provide the in-school technical support.

 Schools are still signing up to be involved next year – ask us for details.